Marinka (operetta): Productions

 It was first produced on Broadway by Jules J. Leventhal and Harry Howard with financial backing from Lee Shubert and Warner Bros.
 It was staged by Hassard Short, choreographed by Albertina Rasch and used set designs by Howard Bay and costume designs by Mary Grant.
 The work premiered on July 18, 1945, at the Winter Garden Theatre.
 The production moved to the Ethel Barrymore Theatre on October 1, 1945, running until December 8, 1945, for a total of 165 performances.
 The opening night cast included Joan Roberts (Marinka), Harry Stockwell (Rudolph), Romo Vincent (Bratfisch), Michael Barrett (Sergeant Negulegul), Paul Campbell (Count Hoyos), Ronnie Cunningham (Tilly), Bob Douglas (Lieutenant Baltatzy), Leonard Elliott (Francis), Jack Gansert (Lieutenant Palafy), Noel Gordon (Naval Lieutenant), Adrienne Gray (Countess Huebner), Taylor Holmes (Count Lobkowitz), Jack Leslie (Waiter), Ethel Levey (Madame Sacher), Reinhold Schünzel (Emperor Franz Josef), Elline Walther (Countess von Diefendorfer), Ruth Webb (Nadine), and Luba Malina (Countess Landovska).
 Later in the show's run radio personality Jerry Wayne replaced Stockwell as Rudolph and actress Edith Fellows replaced Roberts as Marinka.

+The work received its Australian premiere in 1948 at the Tivoli Theatre in Melbourne.

+The European premiere took place as late as 2016 at the Komische Oper Berlin in the form of a staged concert conducted by Koen Schoots and staged by Barrie Kosky.
+Insofar as the original orchestrations appear to have been lost, a completely new orchestration was conceived by Ferdinand von Seebach.
+The cast was cut back to the main four soloists: Marinka (Ruth Brauer-Kvam), Rudolph (Johannes Dunz), Bratfisch (Peter Bording) and Countess Landovska (Talya Lieberman), with Marinka and Bratfisch narrating the story.

 Synopsis

 The plot, set in Vienna, Mayerling, and Budapest, with a prologue and epilogue in an open air movie theatre in Connecticut, was a retelling of the story of the Mayerling Incident.

 In the prologue, youngsters at a movie palace watch a film about the Mayerling story and feel that it is too tragic.
-Their bus driver, the son of Rudolph's coachman, has his own version of the story.
+Their cab driver, the son of Rudolph's coachman, has his own version of the story.